Characterizing Faults in Agentic AI: A Taxonomy of Types, Symptoms, and Root Causes: Threats to Validity

 \section{Threats to Validity}

-\textbf{Threats to \emph{internal validity}} arise from potential errors or biases in both manual analysis and automated filtering.
-Manual annotation introduces subjectivity, which we mitigated through batch-wise analysis, an iterative coding process, and regular consensus discussions to resolve disagreements.
-Another threat concerns the accuracy of automated filtering performed using GPT-4.1.
-To address this, we evaluated the model against a human-labelled ground truth, achieving 83\% accuracy and 97\% recall, and manually inspected a representative subset of predictions.
-Finally, association rule mining may surface spurious correlations; we mitigated this risk by retaining only high-lift rules ($\text{lift} \geq 5.0$), prioritising strong structural dependencies over coincidental co-occurrences.
+\textbf{Threats to \emph{internal validity}} arise from potential biases in manual analysis and automated filtering.
+Manual annotation of fault types, symptoms, and root causes may introduce subjectivity.
+We mitigated this risk through batch-wise coding, iterative refinement of the taxonomy, and regular consensus discussions to resolve disagreements.
+Another threat concerns the automated filtering of issues using GPT-4.1.
+To evaluate its reliability, we compared model predictions against a human-labelled ground truth, obtaining 83\% accuracy and 97\% recall.
+We further manually inspected a representative subset of predictions to confirm consistency.
+Finally, association rule mining in RQ2 may produce spurious correlations.
+To reduce this risk, we retained only rules with confidence $\geq 30\%$, following existing literature~\cite{shah2025towards}, and interpreted the resulting rules as high-confidence co-occurrence patterns rather than causal relationships.

-\textbf{Threats to \emph{construct validity}} concern whether the taxonomy and dataset accurately capture real-world faults in agentic AI systems.
-To reduce noise and speculative reports, we retained only closed issues and merged pull requests, increasing confidence that the faults were reproducible and verified.
-Taxonomy completeness is another potential threat.
-We mitigated this by conducting a practitioner survey with developers across diverse frameworks and experience levels, which confirmed strong alignment with real-world fault patterns while also informing targeted refinements.
+\textbf{Threats to \emph{construct validity}} concern whether the dataset and taxonomy accurately capture real-world faults in agentic AI systems.
+GitHub issue reports may contain incomplete descriptions or speculative diagnoses.
+To reduce noise, we retained only issues with evidence of resolution, such as a closed status, a linked merged pull request, or a discussion confirming that the fault had been fixed.
+Another potential threat stems from the completeness of the taxonomy.
+We mitigated this through an iterative coding process using 385 faults from 40 agent systems and a practitioner survey of developers with varying experience levels.
+The survey results indicated strong alignment between the taxonomy and practitioner experience while identifying several areas for refinement.